mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 EET games are also a major unknown for me, due to the way that battle music differs between BGEE and BG2EE.
 Not only do the songs have different IDS references, songs with the same name can be completely different.
 I don't think it'll add extra unsuitable songs into the pool, at least.

 Changelog:

+Version 2.1:
+New component added:
+- Nature's Beauty blindness can be cured

 Version 2.0:
 - Mac and Windows installers added